SitePen/dgrid/README.md

 <li>ui-widget-header - Applied to the element that contains the header rendering</li>
 <li>ui-state-default - Applied to each row element</li>
 <li>ui-state-active - Applied to selected rows or cells</li>
+<li>ui-state-highlight - Applied to a row for a short time when the contents are change (or it is newly created)</li>
 </ul>